strikles/atac-data/messages/email/neurorights_en.md

 <p align="center" width="100%"><img alt="Bad" src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/movies/joker.gif"></p>

-**Instead of promoting neuro-rights, crime prevention or remote healthcare, they advocate social stratification via abuse of bio-photonics (which provides higher therapeutic value than conventional pharmaco-"therapy" and could completely eradicate narco-traffic) for the purpose of extrajudicial trials and sentences, stratifying society with extrajudicial sentences of cognitive impairment, synthetic tics and facial spasms, tongue articulation, synthetic hyper-hydrosis, synthetic pain and even simulated Van Gogh syndrome enforced with vibrotactile cyber-torture, in closed circuit human degradation interactive spectacles, where they justify the behaviour of the subjects under torture with forged diagnosis of mental illness and refusal to accept pharmaco-"therapy"...**
+**Instead of promoting neuro-rights, crime prevention or remote healthcare, they advocate social stratification via abuse of bio-photonics (which provides higher therapeutic value than conventional pharmaco-"therapy" and could completely eradicate narco-traffic) for the purpose of extrajudicial trials and sentences, stratifying society with synthetic cognitive impairment, synthetic tics and facial spasms, tongue articulation, synthetic hyper-hydrosis, synthetic pain and even simulated Van Gogh syndrome enforced with vibrotactile cyber-torture, in closed circuit human degradation interactive spectacles, where they justify the behaviour of the subjects under torture with forged diagnosis of mental illness and refusal to accept pharmaco-"therapy"...**

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/others/arkin.png"></p>

 Instead of denouncing these individuals, **Emile Barkhof** has systematically attempted to cover-up the extrajudicial cyber-torture extrajudicial sentences to coerce psychiatric care under the pretext of me being unable to work.
-Inadvertedly or not that aligns with the CM-93 child abuse group to divert attention from their abuse and perpetuate human degradation psychiatric spectacles trying to force me into psychiatry and forced pharmaco-"therapy" at any cost to **pass me as a incompetent schizophrenic** and **make an example out of me**.
+Inadvertedly or not that aligns with the CM-93 child abuse group to divert attention from their wrongdoings and perpetuate human degradation psychiatric spectacles trying to force me into psychiatry and forced pharmaco-"therapy" at any cost to **pass me as a incompetent schizophrenic** and **make an example out of me**.

 Sadly Emile has **presented false testimony in a court of law**, used **falsified reports of risk to self** and **refusal to accept judicial sentences of conventional pharmaco-"therapy" against my will**, as justifications for the damages inflicted by the group of individuals linked to the CM-93 group recruited to exact the extrajudicial cyber-torture sentences, **sabotaging my ex-girlfriends plans to get wed**, in a **ritualistic psychiatric humiliation tantrum** of **articulating my tongue**, **sabotaging intercourse**, directing violence towards women and my parents and getting me to hit myself in public and in front of my sweetheart during Christmas.